parsonsmatt/exceptional-haskell/typed-exceptions.md

 There's a PureScript library called `purescript-checked-exceptions` that leverages PureScript's row polymorphism heavily to provide basically all of this.
 Unfortunately, my attempts to port this library to Haskell have all failed.
-I was hoping to debut a library to solve this today, but it might be beyond what Haskell can do.